chenj926/chenj926/README.md

 6. **JRE300H1: Fundamentals of Accounting and Finance**
    - Acquiring foundational knowledge in accounting and corporate finance.
 Learning to read and analyze financial statements, understand management accounting concepts, and explore various costing methods for decision-making.
 Gaining skills in financial projections, valuation of complex investment opportunities, risk management techniques, and project valuation in the context of corporate mergers.

-7. **React, Springboot, flask and their respective frameworks** for front-end and back-end development.
+7. **React, Springboot, Flask and their respective frameworks** for front-end and back-end development.

 🌷 I’m seeking COOP opportunities in:
 - Machine Learning (ML)